Jeffrey N. Jones

 Sandra S. Baron

-Sandra S. Baron is a Senior Fellow at Yale Law School’s Information Society Project and the Abrams Institute for Freedom of Expression and a Visiting Clinical Lecturer in Law.
+Sandra S. Baron is a Visiting Clinical Lecturer in Law at Yale Law School and a Senior Fellow at Yale Law School’s Information Society Project and the Abrams Institute for Freedom of Expression.
 Prior to this post, she was Executive Director of the Media Law Resource Center, a not-for-profit organization dedicated to media law research, policy, education and advocacy, and was also involved in the management of the MLRC Institute, its sister organization devoted to public education on First Amendment issues.

-She is a member of the Board of Directors of Community Access to the Arts, Great Barrington, MA, The Brigid Alliance, New York, NY, and the Issues and Advocacy Board of Planned Parenthood of New York City (recently disbanded in light of the PPNYC merger and the creation of Planned Parenthood of Greater New York in January 2020).
+She currently is a member of the Board of Directors of Community Access to the Arts, Great Barrington, MA, and The Brigid Alliance, New York, NY.

 Rachel Berk is a certified public accountant, certified fraud examiner, certified insolvency and restructuring advisor, and is certified in financial forensics.
-She is currently a senior manager at Deloitte Financial Advisory Services LLP and has nearly twenty years of experience providing forensic accounting, financial analysis, due diligence and compliance services to law firms, boards of directors, and corporate clients.
+Rachel Berk is a principal in CRA’s Risk, Investigations & Analytics Practice.
+She is based in New York and has nearly 20 years of experience providing forensic accounting, financial analysis, and regulatory and consulting servicesto law firms, boards of directors, and corporate clients.

 Rachel leads many investigations and litigation/dispute engagements for large global organizations.
 She specializes in disputes and investigations involving complex accounting issues and complex financial instruments and has also directed numerous investigations on financial statement fraud, asset misappropriation and corruption.

 Rachel is a frequent speaker and has taught numerous seminars on accounting, fraud, internal controls, and SEC topics for corporate clients and law firms.